Blog

 Book ahead for summer trips to avoid sold-out slots and ensure your preferred starts and gear.
 A clear plan makes your paddle smoother, with a quick check of tides, ferry schedules, and weather windows.
 In western Canada, secure rentals two weeks in advance for Desolation Sound, Vancouver Island’s west coast, and the Gulf Islands, where afternoon paddling is common and demand stays high.

 Whether you chase coastal sea kayaking or sheltered river runs, the rich destinations along the coast are ideal for many skill levels.
 West coast towns like Tofino and Campbell River host reliable rental fleets with service that tends to be friendly and bilingual, and ensured gear quality.
-Expect well-maintained boats, PFDs that fit, spare paddles, and options for women-specific outfitting so everyone can paddle confidently.
+Expect well-maintained boats, PFDs that fit, spare paddles, and options for donne-specific outfitting so everyone can paddle confidently.
 Even with fuzzy forecasts, guides help you pick a safe window and tailor routes to your skill level.

 The basics of gear: choose a sea kayak with a stable hull for open water or a touring model for longer expeditions, plus a spray skirt for spray control.
 Your rental should include a paddle you can handle, a PFD that fits securely, and dry bags.
 Pre-booked gear lets operators tailor setups to you, whether you travel solo or with a group, and gives you the privilege of quick launches and proper sizing.